 The documentation set for this product strives to use bias-free language.
 For the purposes of this documentation set, bias-free is defined as language that does not imply discrimination based on age, disability, gender, racial identity, ethnic identity, sexual orientation, socioeconomic status, and intersectionality.
 Exceptions may be present in the documentation due to language that is hardcoded in the user interfaces of the product software, language used based on RFP documentation, or language that is used by a referenced third-party product.
 Learn more about how Cisco is using Inclusive Language.

-This document provides a sample configuration of how to configure an IOS/IOS-XE headend for remote access using AnyConnect IKEv2 and AnyConnect-EAP authentication method.
+This document provides a sample configuration of how to configure an IOS/IOS-XE headend for remote access using AnyConnect IKEv2 and AnyConnect-EAP authentication method with local user database.

 Cisco recommends that you have knowledge of these topics:

 The information in this document is based on these software and hardware versions:

 Cisco Cloud Services Router running IOS XE 16.9.2

 AnyConnect client version 4.6.03049 running on Windows 10

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, make sure that you understand the potential impact of any command.